Show the contribution of trade to the rise of pre-colonial African states.

 Iron-smelting skills from North Africa reached the Western Sudan through Trans Saharan trade.

-This technology became a valuable asset in the improvement of security simplifying production activities.
+Iron technology became a valuable asset in improvement of security simplifying production activities.

-Better tools and weapons such as iron swords, axes, arrows, spears and armors strengtherned states like Songhai, Benin, and Mali.
+Better tools and weapons such as iron swords, axes, arrows, spears and armors strengtherned armies and states like Songhai, Benin, and Mali.

 6. Spread of Civilization: